Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda’s Book “Feels Like Home”

-Linda has recently finished and published her memoir, titled “Feels Like Home: A Song for the Sonoran Borderlands” and published it on October 4, 2022.
+Linda recently finished and published her memoir, titled “Feels Like Home: A Song for the Sonoran Borderlands,” on October 4, 2022.

-In her previous memoir, “Simple Dreams” Linda wrote about her rise to fame and about her career.
+In her previous memoir, “Simple Dreams,” Linda told the story of her rise to fame and her career.

-In this book/memoir, Linda writes about her childhood, her great-grandparents, her ancestry, family traditions, and also gives out some recipes as well.
+In this memoir, Linda writes about her childhood, her great-grandparents, her ancestry, family traditions, and even shares some recipes.

 • I have watched and listened to MS Ronstadt since the Stone Ponies.
 I saw he performance in “Pirates” on Broadway in NYC.
 In my opinion she is the finest female singer this country ever produced, extraordinary in so many venues.